Light-C-O/gentle-steps/README.md

   - Making visual changes on the layouts

 - **Tuesday 3rd Mar:**
-  -I'll be attempting a profile section, It is important for the user to have the option to be able to change their username, email and even password.
+  - I'll be attempting a profile section, It is important for the user to have the option to be able to change their username, email and even password.
 They can also write a small description about themselves, and if they want to delete their account all together, they should have that option.
 Their privacy is their right.
+  - I noticed something strange with my login/sign up page.
+When a user forgets a their email, it ends up creatig a new account for them instead.
+I think it make sense to create two handelers; one for login and one for sign in